HermanObst/rusty_exercices/README.md

 ## About the Exercises

 Each exercise in this repository is sourced from the Taller 1 FIUBA Rust guide.
-These exercises cover a range of topics and complexities, making them ideal for both beginners and experienced Rust programmers who wish to sharpen their skills.
+These exercises are introductory in nature, focusing on the fundamentals of the Rust programming language.
+They are designed to provide a solid foundation for those new to Rust, making them ideal for beginners or programmers transitioning from other languages who wish to get acquainted with Rust's unique features and syntax.

 ## Getting Started